DongwookKim110/PTS-Map/README.md

 ## Usage
 We provide launch files configured for experiments using an Ouster LiDAR and an Xsens IMU.
 If you are using your own robot, please update the following configuration files accordingly:
-- LiDAR-IMU configuration: Modify thirdpary/FAST_LIO/config/ouster.yaml
-Update the topics and sensor settings to match your hardware.
+- LiDAR-IMU Configuration: Edit 'thirdpary/FAST_LIO/config/ouster.yaml' to align the topic names and sensor settings with your system.
 ```
 common:
     lid_topic:  "/ouster/points"